TV Cream

-TV Cream is a British television nostalgia website, which has expanded to cover not only television, but film, toys, books, and other objects.
+TV Cream was a British television nostalgia website, which had expanded to cover not only television, but film, toys, books, and other objects.
 The Daily Telegraph called it "a labour of love" and praised "the standard of the writing".
 In 2003, it was amongst the nominees for Yahoo!
 UK & Ireland as best comedy website.
 Its sister website Off The Telly offered more serious insight into television.
+Off The Telly ceased producing new content in 2010, but its archive remained available, latterly hosted within TV Cream, until 2024.

 History

-The site originally appeared as The Arkhive in 1997, before adopting its current name the following year.
+The site originally appeared as The Arkhive on 31 August 1997, before adopting its current name the following year.
 Founded by Phil Norman, the site mainly reviews hundreds of programmes shown on British television (but not necessarily made in the UK), during the 1970s and 1980s, though some earlier and later shows are also featured.
 The site also features a selection of nostalgia-based articles relating to areas of popular culture such as pop music, film, comics, and so on.

-Site writers include Steve Berry, Chris Diamond, Chris Hughes, Ian Jones, Graham and Jack Kibble-White, Suzy Norman, Jill Phythian, Matthew Rudd, Ian Tomkinson, Simon Tyers, Steve Williams and TJ (Tim) Worthington.
+Site writers included Steve Berry, Chris Diamond, Chris Hughes, Ian Jones, Graham and Jack Kibble-White, Suzy Norman, Jill Phythian, Matthew Rudd, Ian Tomkinson, Simon Tyers, Steve Williams and TJ (Tim) Worthington.
 Some contributors were also involved with "Off the Telly", worked in journalism and/or wrote books.
 Graham Kibble-White wrote for the Daily Mirror and Jill Phythian appeared as a talking-head on TV list shows.

-TV Cream also operates email lists; "Creamguide" currently the only regular email provides subscribers with a weekly mailout listing forthcoming TV programmes of interest.
+TV Cream also operated email lists; as at 2024 these were Creamguide, which provides subscribers with a weekly mailout listing forthcoming TV programmes of interest, and Why Don't YouTube?, a weekly Substack mailing compiling clips of archive TV material from that week in history, sourced via YouTube.
+The latter mailing grew from a feature which had run in text form in some editions of the defunct Creamup (TV Cream Update), a monthly digest of features (distributed via a Yahoo!
+Group) which had largely ceased regular publication by the end of the 00s; a final Creamup, composed of new and reused material, was distributed via the Creamguide mailing list on the day TV Cream's closure was announced.

+On 31 August 2024, the website announced its shutdown on 19 September, due to increasingly infrequent edits in recent years and increased server costs.
+Creamguide and Why Don't YouTube? mailings continue.